CodeYourFuture/js-exercises/week-1/H-numbers/README.md

 ## Exercise

-* Create two variables `numberOfStudents` and `numberOfMentors`
+- Create two variables `numberOfStudents` and `numberOfMentors`
-* Log a message that displays the total number of students and mentors
+- Log a message that displays the total number of students and mentors

 ## Expected result

 ```
 Number of students: 15
 Number of mentors: 8
-Total numnber of students and mentors: 23
+Total number of students and mentors: 23
 ```